GST distribution dispute: Origins

-Western Australia's budget is supported in large part by resource royalties.
-The GST return received by WA was relatively steady from 2000 to the mid-2000s, taking its first plunge as the iron ore and gas boom began and resource taxes rose dramatically.
+WA's budget is supported in large part by resource royalties.
+The GST share received by WA was relatively steady from 2000 to the mid-2000s, taking its first plunge as the iron ore and gas boom began and resource tax revenue rose dramatically.
 To account for the rise in resource royalties revenue, the CGC began to reduce WA's GST share and increase the share of other states and territories.
 It was during this time that the state's criticism of HFE first began.
-By 2010, the share was around 70 cents per dollar, and this continued to decline over the next decade.
+By 2010, the share was around 70 per cent of its population share, and this continued to decline until the reforms were imposed.